Bearle/django-scatter-auth/README.rst

       }
     }

-You can access signup using {% url 'web3auth_signup' %}.
+You can access signup using {% url 'scatterauth_signup' %}.

-If you have any questions left, head to the example app https://github.com/Bearle/django-web3-auth/tree/master/example
+If you have any questions left, head to the example app https://github.com/Bearle/django-scatter-auth/tree/master/example